 Aside from the Hall itself, other remains of the medieval palace include the Chapel of St Mary Undercroft, begun by Edward I in 1297 for the royal household and court.
 Across the road from the current Palace is another medieval survivor, the Jewel Tower, built in 1365 by Edward III as a storeroom for royal gold, silver, and jewels.
-Over the following centuries it became a repository for all manner of royal treasure, including clothing, children's toys, even the royal chess set.
-Today the Jewel Tower is administered by English Heritage, and is regularly open to the public.
+Over the following centuries, it became a repository for all manner of royal treasure, including clothing, children's toys, even the royal chess set.
+Today the Jewel Tower is administered by English Heritage and is regularly open to the public.

-The FireOn 16 October 1834 a pair of stoves used to burn old tally sticks for the Exchequer started a fire that soon swept through the timber-framed Palace.
+The FireOn 16 October 1834, a pair of stoves used to burn old tally sticks for the Exchequer started a fire that soon swept through the timber-framed Palace.
 It was the worst fire in London's history to that point, save for the Great Fire of London.
-Recors stored in the Jewel Tower were saved only because the wind was blowing the other way.
+Records stored in the Jewel Tower were saved only because the wind was blowing the other way.
 Apart from the Jewel Tower only the medieval Hall, cloister, and Chapel of St Mary Undercroft were saved.

 Barry was aided in his work by Augustus Welby Pugin.
 Indeed, Pugin probably deserves greater credit than Barry for the sumptuous Gothic detail which decorates the Palace inside and out.
 Neither man lived to see the Palace completed; Barry died in 1860, and the job of overseeing the final decade of construction fell to his son Edward.
 As for Pugin, the strain of work told on his fragile health and he was committed to Bedlam, what we would today call an insane asylum, and died in 1852.

 Victoria TowerThe central block of the Palace is flanked by striking towers.
 To the south is Victoria Tower, which at 325 feet was the tallest square stone tower in the world.
-The tower was intended to serve as a royal entrance, with archways through the tower base large enough for Queen Victoria'a royal coach to pass through for State Openings of Parliament.
-The Victoria Tower was also intended to serve as as an archive storage for Parliamentary records, a service it still fulfils.
+The tower was intended to serve as a royal entrance, with archways through the tower base large enough for Queen Victoria's royal coach to pass through for State Openings of Parliament.
+The Victoria Tower was also intended to serve as an archive storage for Parliamentary records, a service it still fulfils.

 The Elizabeth Tower (Big Ben)Let's clear up a common misconception.
-Big Ben is not the same thing as the iconic clock tower, also known as the Elizabeth Tower, that overlooks Westminster Bridge and Parliament Square.
+Big Ben is not the same thing as the iconic clock tower, also known as the Elizabeth Tower, which overlooks Westminster Bridge and Parliament Square.
 Nor does the name refer to the huge clock face, designed by AW Pugin.
 The name Big Ben applies to the hour bell that hangs within the Clock Tower.
 Quite why the 'Great Bell' gained its popular nickname is a subject of historical debate, but it may have been named after Sir Benjamin Hall, First Commissioner for Works, or perhaps for a heavyweight boxer named Ben Caunt.

-VisitingVisitors can take guided tours of the Houses of Parliament which include Westminster Hall, the Royal Gallery, Lords Chamber, Commons Chamber, St Stephens Hall, and other major areas of the Palace.
+VisitingVisitors can take guided tours of the Houses of Parliament that include Westminster Hall, the Royal Gallery, Lords Chamber, Commons Chamber, St Stephens Hall, and other major areas of the Palace.
 You can also opt to take afternoon tea on the Riverside Terrace, overlooking the Thames.
 Tickets can be purchased online or on the day at the Ticket Office in Portcullis House, Victoria Embankment.
 These tours are open to anyone, although because of the tour length they are not suitable for children under 5.